 Thrombin is derived from Prothrombin.
 The gene for prothrombin is located on chromosome 11.
 Factor Xa binds with Prothrombin to enzymatically form thrombin.
 The activity of Factor Xa is enhanced when Factor Va binds with Factor Xa, thus forming a prothrombinase complex.
 When Prothrombin acts with the prothrombinase complex, thrombin is formed by enzymatic cleavage of two sites on prothrombin.

-Platelet rich plasma is a component of whole blood.
+Platelet-rich plasma is a component of whole blood.
 There are several different cell types in the blood.
-One is the red blood cells, which caries oxygen to the tissue.
+One is the red blood cells, which carries oxygen to the tissue.
 The second is the white blood cells, which function as a deterrent to infection and has a role in the inflammatory process.
-The third is the platelet.
+The third is platelet.
 The platelet functions as a hemostatic sealant, scaffold for tissue regeneration, growth factor concentration, and stem cell binding.

 The three primary benefits of PRP are stem cell binding, growth factor concentration, and tissue regeneration.
 Stem cells are stimulated to regenerate new tissue.
 The more growth factors released sequestered into the damaged cells, the more stem cells stimulated to produce new host tissue.

-The growth factors in PRP include Epithelial Growth Factor, Fibroblast Growth Factor, Platelet Derived Growth Factor, Transforming Growth Factor - Beta, Transforming Growth Factor- Alpha, Interleukin 1, and Vascular Endotheial Growth Factor (VEGF).
+The growth factors in PRP include Epithelial Growth Factor, Fibroblast Growth Factor, Platelet-Derived Growth Factor, Transforming Growth Factor - Beta, Transforming Growth Factor- Alpha, Interleukin 1, and Vascular Endothelial Growth Factor (VEGF).

 There have been over 30 growth factors identified in platelets thus far.
 The benefits of many of these growth factors are summarized below.

 Stimulates angiogenesis, endothelial cell proliferation, collagen synthesis, and wound contracture.
-It also produces keratinocyte growth factor.
+It also produces a keratinocyte growth factor.

-Activates TGF-beta, stimulates neutrophils and macrophages, stimulates chemotaxis, stimulates mitogenesis of fibroblasts and smooth muscle cells, stimulates collagen synthesis and collangenase activity, and stimulates angiogenesis.
-PDGF is produce by alpha granules in the platelets.
+Activates TGF-beta, stimulates neutrophils and macrophages, stimulates chemotaxis, stimulates mitogenesis of fibroblasts and smooth muscle cells, stimulates collagen synthesis and collagenase activity, and stimulates angiogenesis.
+PDGF is produced by alpha granules in the platelets.

-Stimulates monocytes to secrete FGF, PDGF, Tumor Necrosis Factor-Alpha and interleukin-a, stimulates fibroblast chemotaxis and proliferation, potent stimulator of collagen synthesis, reduces dermal scararing, promotes cell mitosis, significantly increases type I collagen production in tendon sheath fibroblast, and reverses the inhibition of wound healing caused by glucocortiicoids.
-It is produce in alpha granules in the platelets.
+Stimulates monocytes to secrete FGF, PDGF, Tumor Necrosis Factor-Alpha and interleukin-a, stimulates fibroblast chemotaxis and proliferation, a potent stimulator of collagen synthesis, reduces dermal scarring, promotes cell mitosis, significantly increases type I collagen production in tendon sheath fibroblast, and reverses the inhibition of wound healing caused by glucocorticoids.
+It is produced in alpha granules in the platelets.